In Luke chapter 11 Jesus was speaking to the Pharisees. The

 detail of life.
 In this very passage Jesus was condemned because He did not do

-a ceremonial washing of His hands that the religious people insisted should be
+a ceremonial washing of His hands that the religious leaders insisted should be

 done.